CLARIN-IS Repository

 • Icelandic Standardization Benchmark Set: Spelling and Punctuation 24.09

-• Icelandic Standardization Benchmark Set: Language Usage24.09
+• Icelandic Standardization Benchmark Set: Language Usage 24.09

 • Icelandic Culture and History QA Dataset 24.10